sanoke/approachesTEH/mainSimStudy/README.md

 3. **Visualize the results.**
     - The results contained in the `res` directory are then visualized using the `resultProcessing.R` script.
 Examples of the expected figures are `mainSimStudy-annot.png` and `mainSimStudy.png`.
     - Sensitivity calculations are done using the `sensitivity.R` script.
     - Forest plots are generated using `resultProcessing-forest.R`.
-Note: The white dot represent the mean.
+Note: The white dot represents the mean.
     - Example result files have been provided in the `res` directory.

 4. **Other notes**